idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 In these situations, you need to "declare success", wrap up the work and move on.

-In the best case, this decision will be made as part of the normal rhythm of business with sufficient lead time so a a clear set of new projects to transition onto are found, and the team can wrap up their current work, and switch to the new work on their roadmap without any disruption except for feeling bad their previous work didn't work out as well as they had hoped.
+In the best case, this decision will be made as part of the normal rhythm of business with sufficient lead time so a clear set of new projects to transition onto are found, and the team can wrap up their current work, and switch to the new work on their roadmap without any disruption except for feeling bad their previous work didn't work out as well as they had hoped.

-In a common case, the decision will be suddenly, often with an edict from leadership to take immediate action.
+In a common case, the decision will be sudden, often with an edict from leadership to take immediate action.
 In this case, the priorities are:

 * Manage comms with the team - decide when to tell folks, see some of the re-org discussions
 * Negotiate a transition period with leadership.